JonasKoziorek/GSOC2024/inputs_outputs.typ

 = Schmelcher-Diakonos (Continuous)
 == Input
-Poincare surface of section, initial conditions, parameter delta, parameters for SD algorithm, parameters for Newton algorithm.
+ds \~ Poincare surface of section, Vector{InitialGuess}, $lambda$, parameters for SD algorithm, parameters for Newton algorithm.

 == Output
-Periodic orbits with certain number of intersections of the hyperplane and their periods.
+`PeriodicOrbit` \~ Periodic orbits with certain number of intersections of the hyperplane and their periods.